cosmo97/YAD/Aldo/Propulsion/README.md

 a I_a^2 \eta_{prop} + b I_a^{\frac{3}{2}} \eta_{T \tau}^{\frac{3}{2}} +c I_a \eta_{prop} = 0
 $$

-#### Equation VI
+#### Equation IV

-The equation VI can be found by starting from the following relationship:
+The equation IV can be found by starting from the following relationship:
 $$
 \omega = K_V V_a \\
 \omega = K_V (V_b - R_a I_a) \\